GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/kpt/simple-project/README.md

   Cloud Resource Manager API and Cloud Billing API enabled in the project where Config Connector is installed.

-  The cnrm-system service account must have the following in your organization:
+  The cnrm-system service account must have `roles/resourcemanager.projectCreator` in your organization and `roles/billing.user` for your billing account.
-    `roles/resourcemanager.projectCreator`

 # USAGE
   In order to use, replace the `${BILLING_ACCOUNT_ID?}` and `${ORG_ID?}` values with your billing account and organization id.
 You can do this with kpt setters or by manually editing the YAML files.
 To use kpt setters: